junglesta/wherenodoctor/_posts/2016-01-02-about-this-guide-book.md

 ISBN 978-0-942364-15-6

-**Where There Is No Doctor** is the most widely-used health care manual for health workers, educators, and others involved in primary health care and health promotion around the world.
+**_Where There Is No Doctor_ ** is the most widely-used health care manual for health workers, educators, and others involved in primary health care and health promotion around the world.
 Current edition includes updated information on malaria, HIV, and more.

 In the Journal of the American Medical Association, a 2010 review said, it is still not known if the book effectively improves health.
 However, in most of the world, where physicians are not available and diseases are rampant, the status quo is unacceptable.
-Until better solutions are created, Where There is No Doctor is probably a useful stop-gap measure.
+Until better solutions are created, _Where There Is No Doctor_  is probably a useful stop-gap measure.

 [Read more on wikipedia](https://en.wikipedia.org/wiki/Where_There_Is_No_Doctor)